 If you book a boat tour through the bay, inquire about a bus heading to Hanoi.
 Most boat companies include this in their price!

-Hanoi – Two Days
+Hanoi – 2 Days

 The last stop on my Vietnamese journey brought me to the capital of Vietnam, Hanoi.
 Hanoi is a big city, though not as populous as Ho Chi Minh, known for its rich culture and old architecture.
 It was here that I went on an insane food tour through the bustling streets.
-Got my first Vietnamese massage.
+I got my first Vietnamese massage.
 And shed tears as I departed back to the United States.

 Highlights of Hanoi